AI NATIVE DESIGN WORKFLOW

 Semantic Color Mapping

-Colors were assigned functional meanings to provide immediate status feedback.
-The color tint lives entirely within the recessed shadows of the stone surface.
+Colors carry functional meaning for instant status feedback.
+The tint lives entirely inside the recessed shadows of the surface.

-To ensure legibility against the chiseled stone texture, I enforced an absolute 16px floor for all visible text—a constraint-first approach to UI development.
+To stay legible against the chiseled texture, I enforced a hard 16px floor for all visible text, a constraint first approach to UI.

 Score: 52px / 700 / -0.04em